Symptoms and Diagnosis | Treatment | For More Information

 At NorthShore, we take a collaborative approach to treating bile duct cancer.
 Through the programs and services of the Kellogg Cancer Center, our multidisciplinary team of specialists meets weekly to discuss each patient’s case in detail and to design a personalized treatment plan for cholangiocarcinoma.
-Patients have as part of their Kellogg team, experienced liver disease specialists (hepatologists) and highly-skilled endoscopists who are board-certified gastroenterologists with special training in using sophisticated technology to treat benign and malignant tumors of the GI and liver tract.
+Patients have as part of their Kellogg team, experienced liver disease specialists (hepatologists) and highly-skilled endoscopists who are board-certified gastroenterologists with special training in advanced therapeutic endoscopy to treat benign and malignant tumors of the GI and liver tract.

 NorthShore is one of the few centers in the country performing radiofrequency (RF) ablation of obstructing bile duct cancers, which either block or have collapsed a bile duct, to restore normal bile flow.
 In addition to this innovative technique, other procedures include stents and bypass surgery.